-The Center for Global Business partners with CIBER to host an annual global showcase to give recently-returned study abroad participants the opportunity to create poster presentations and present to a panel of judges and guests.
+The Center for Global Business hosts the annual Global Showcase to give recently-returned study abroad participants the opportunity to create poster presentations and present to a panel of judges and guests.
 Take advantage of the opportunity to learn about global business while networking with classmates.

 Global Young Professionals Institute

 At Global YPI, the Center for Global Business will introduce you to the Passport to Global Mindset, a tool to help you identify and take advantage of all the global opportunities at UMD and the Smith School.
 You will then visit embassies in Washington, D.C. to learn first-hand about the global market and how to become a culturally conscious business professional.